krenalis/krenalis/doc/src/events/identify.md

 ## When to Use the Identify Call

-For optimal use, Chichi suggests making an identify call in the following situations:
+For optimal use, Meergo suggests making an identify call in the following situations:

 * Right after a user registers for the first time.